MomokoXu/Project-Linux-Server-Configuration/README.md

 ---

 ## Introduction
-This project aims to set up a secure Linux server aro support [Item Catalog App](https://github.com/MomokoXu/Project-Item-Catalog) running on it.
+This project aims to set up a secure Linux server and support [Item Catalog App](https://github.com/MomokoXu/Project-Item-Catalog) running on it.

 ---
 ## Server Info